-The Post-Master’s Certificate in Therapeutic Yoga Practices is the only graduate program in the U.S. that fills a national gap in the yoga education spectrum to provide a pathway for licensed health care providers (LHCP) to add therapeutic yoga practices to their professional scope of practice.
-Through this program LHCP will enrich their knowledge, tools, and competencies in both conventional medicine and integrative health in order to provide patients with individualized and centered treatment that is safe, evidence-based, effective, and cost efficient.
+The Post-Master’s Certificate in Therapeutic Yoga Practices is the only graduate program in the U.S. that fills a national gap in the yoga education spectrum to provide a pathway for licensed health care providers (LHCP) to add a specialty in therapeutic yoga practices to their professional scope of practice and differentiate themselves from other practitioners.
+Through this program LHCP will enrich their knowledge, tools, and competencies in yoga as a mind-body modality that can contribute to both conventional medicine and integrative health practices in order to provide patients with individualized treatment that is safe, evidence-based, and cost effective.
 The program is 12 credits, can be completed in 3 trimesters, and is delivered fully online.

 This online program enables the healthcare professional to understand the framework of yoga therapy and its application to healthcare practice.
-The student will learn the mechanisms and evidence through which yoga therapy works for various patient populations, how to integrate practices in their professional practice, and how and when to refer and collaborate with yoga therapists.
-Students will call upon their prior training in yoga therapy (RYT-200) and their practice as a licensed health care provider to inform their experiences in the program.
+Students will learn the proposed mechanisms through which yoga therapy has its effects, evidence of efficacy and effectiveness for various patient populations, how to integrate yoga practices in their professional practice, and how and when to refer and collaborate with yoga therapists.
+Students will call upon their prior training in yoga teaching (RYT-200) and their practice as a licensed health care provider to inform their experiences in the program.

 Clinically, students will apply these principles to working with patients and other providers.
-They will conduct patient assessments to identify the appropriate application of yoga tools within their scope of practice to utilizing a biopsychosocial-spiritual framework, and use them to develop treatment plans and evaluate when to refer and/or collaborate with a C-IAYT Yoga Therapist.
+They will conduct patient assessments to identify the appropriate application of yoga tools within their scope of practice, develop treatment plans and evaluate when to refer and/or collaborate with a C-IAYT Yoga Therapist or other practitioner.
 Students will apply these practices for patient care in individual and/or group settings.

 Upon completion of the program students will be able to: